Post

 ]

-Enumerating service principals and permissions
+7.2.1 Enumerating service principals and permissions

 The tool will be based on an inventory of the tenant’s service principals where AppOwnerOrganizationId differs from the current or organization’s tenant IDs, as the detection primary signal.
-Our supporting signal here would be based on the verifiedPublisher property to flag all applications with an unverified or untrusted publisher.

-Previous signals enable us to build a static inventory of suspicious applications at a given point in time.
 To move towards continuous monitoring, it is necessary to track consent-related events such as “Consent to application” and “Add app role assignment”.

 Additionally, temporal correlation between service principal creation and consent events must also be observed to reconstruct the identity provisioning chain.
-This enables the identification of anomalous lifecycle patterns where the provisioning and authorization occur in rapid successssion, indicating potential OAuth consent abuse scenarios.
+This enables the identification of anomalous lifecycle patterns where the provisioning and authorization occur in rapid succession, indicating potential OAuth consent abuse scenarios.

-Monitoring service principal activity
+7.2.3 Monitoring service principal activity

 Continuous monitoring focuses on post-consent activity of service principals.
 This includes:

-- Unexpected or expanded API usage beyond previously observed patterns;
+• Unexpected or expanded API usage beyond previously observed patterns;

-- Access to high-value resources aligned with granted permissions;
+• Access to high-value resources aligned with granted permissions;

-- Deviations in access context such as geography or network origin;
+• Deviations in access context such as geography or network origin;

-8.2 Mitigation and Hardening Controls
+8 Mitigation and Hardening Controls

 User Consent Restrictions: User consent policies must be configured to limit the ability of users to grant permissions to applications.